-The College of Health, Arts and Sciences at Oregon Institute of Technology provides accredited degree programs in the health technologies and applied sciences that enable graduates to obtain the knowledge and skills necessary for immediate employment.
+The College of Health, Arts and Sciences at Oregon Tech provides accredited degree programs in health technologies and applied sciences that enable graduates to obtain the knowledge and skills necessary for immediate employment.

 The Biology degree prepares students for careers in biology or life science professions, as well as admission to professional programs in biomedical and health sciences, or graduate programs in life sciences and education.
 The Biology program provides students fundamental preparation in biology, chemistry, physics and mathematics.